About Region 10's NPDES Permit Program

 EPA issues NPDES permits for federally-owned facilities and all permits on tribal lands in Washington.
 The Washington Department of Ecology (Ecology) issues all other permits.

 EPA issues all NPDES permits on tribal lands.
-See links above for EPA-issued permits within each state.
+See EPA-issued permits within each state listed above.

 - Guidance on Major/Minor Designation for NPDES Facilities in Region 10